Secure Remote Access to an Exchange 2013 Mailbox with UserLock 8

 Next, let’s make Bob sign out from OWA.

-In UserLock 7, the session would still be open and would be considered as closed only after a timeout, but if we look at the session view in the UserLock 8 console we can now see that the session is gone and Bob has only its workstation session on VEW1 still open.
-UserLock 8 can detect when a user signs out from OWA.
+If you're using a version of UserLock prior to UserLock 8, the session would still be open and would be considered as closed only after a timeout.
+Now, if we look at the session view in the UserLock console for versions 8 or after, we can now see that the session is gone.
+Bob has only the workstation session on VEW1 still open.
+UserLock can detect when a user signs out from OWA.

-Detect unauthorized mailbox access & close IIS sessions
+Detect unauthorized mailbox access and close IIS sessions

 Now, if we let Bob open a session on OWA with Alice’s credentials you can see clearly in the UserLock console that the OWA session from Alice is generated from the IP address of the workstation VEW1 where Bob is logged on.

-If we are the UserLock administrator, we would now be legitimately suspicious by seeing Bob accessing Alice’s mailbox.
-In this scenario the administrator can simply select the identified suspicious session and click logoff to close the suspicious access.
+If we are the UserLock administrator, we would now be legitimately suspicious on seeing Bob accessing Alice’s mailbox.
+In this scenario, the administrator can simply select the identified suspicious session and click logoff to close the suspicious access.

 Restricting mailbox access by IP address